 The training contract at MW follows the typical two year fixed term contract format, with trainees usually sitting in four different departments throughout the training contract.
 Trainees rotate seats every six months and must sit at least one contentious seat.

-At MW we recognise the importance of gaining valuable legal work experience and strive to provide an enjoyable yet challenging work experience scheme.
+At MWSL we recognise the importance of gaining valuable legal work experience and strive to provide an enjoyable yet challenging work experience scheme.

-The overall aim of the scheme is to provide insight into what life is like at MW.
-The scheme is open to all students who are considering a career within the legal sector and who are currently studying an undergraduate degree (Legal or Non-Legal degree or equivalent) and GDL/LPC students.
+The overall aim of the scheme is to provide insight into what life is like at MWSL.
+The scheme is open to all students who are considering a career within the legal sector and who are currently studying an undergraduate degree (law or non-law degree or equivalent) and GDL/LPC students.

 Each year, MW holds it’s Advocacy Competition.
 A mandatory event for all internal paralegals, trainees and newly qualified solicitors with up to two years Post Qualification Experience.
 The videos below explain in depth why it forms such an important part of our training and development programme.